fathomnet/fgvc-comp-2025/README.md

 * Images and annotations are provided by the copyright holders and contributors "as is," and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 * Please acknowledge FathomNet and MBARI when using images for publication or communication purposes regarding this competition.
 For all other uses of the images, users should contact the original copyright holder.

-For more details please see the [FathomNet Data Use Policy](https://database.fathomnet.org/fathomnet/#/about#datause) and [Terms of Use](https://database.fathomnet.org/fathomnet/#/license).
+For more details please see the [FathomNet Database Data Use Policy](https://database.fathomnet.org/fathomnet/#/about#datause) and [Terms of Use](https://database.fathomnet.org/fathomnet/#/license).

 ### Download